 If you change the thread depth, the TNC automatically changes the starting point for the helical movement.

-Enter in machine parameter displayDepthErr whether the TNC should output an error message (on) or not (off) if a positive depth is entered.
+- ► Enter depth as negative - ► Enter in machine parameter displayDepthErr (No. 201003) whether the TNC should output an error message (on) or not (off) if a positive depth is entered